Determining your insurance needs

 - a credit card balance insurance policy may exclude claims for some types of illnesses

-You may be able to buy extra insurance at an additional cost to pay for risk that your basic policy doesn't cover.
-This is known as a rider or an endorsement.
-Ask your insurance company to find out what your policy covers and doesn't cover and for what risk you might need extra coverage.
+An endorsement, also known as a rider, is the ability to buy extra insurance at an additional cost.
+It covers risks that your basic policy doesn't cover.
+Ask your insurer what your policy covers and doesn't cover.
+It will help you determine what risks you might need extra coverage for.

-Insurance companies are regulated on the federal level and provincial and territorial level.
+Insurance companies are regulated at the federal level and provincial and territorial level.

-Federally regulated insurance companies must have a system in place to handle consumer complaints.
-They must be a member of a neutral third party dispute resolution system.
+Federally regulated insurance companies must have a process in place to handle consumer complaints.
+They must be a member of a neutral third-party dispute resolution organization.

-If you hold a policy with a federally regulated insurance company, your insurance company must give you information on:
+If you hold a policy with a federally regulated insurance company, they must give you information on:

 - how to make a complaint